trixi-framework/HOHQMesh.jl/docs/src/tutorials/introduction.md

 ## [Straight-sided outer boundary](@ref)

-This tutorial gives an introduction to the main functionality of the interactive meshing HQMTool.
+This tutorial gives an introduction to the main functionality of the interactive meshing.
 In particular, adding a straight-sided bounding box for the outer domain and two circular inner boundary chains.
 It also demonstrates how to adjust some of the mesh parameters as well as the output mesh file format.